 2. Flipping the classroom

 Jokers allow pupils and students to take their learning process in their own hands.
 Imagine you give them a test with several evaluation criteria.
-They can use a joker for one specific evaluation criterium.
+They can use a joker for one specific evaluation criteria.
 This means that you don’t take this one into account.
 Or: that it counts double.
-In this way, you lower the barrier for some pupils to participate in some activities, and on the other hand you can provide an extra challenge for fast learners.
+In this way, you lower the barrier for some students to participate in some activities, and on the other hand you can provide an extra challenge for fast learners.

 - language 4 points

 it can relieve pupils when they can eliminate one of these criteria the first time when they have to present.

 Teacher Mieke uses jokers as follows: she lets her students read the feedback that she wrote on their other tasks.
 Her students invent one personal evaluation criteria and they can receive an extra point when they take it into account.

 5. Wednesday afternoon class